pollfish/docs/android/google-play.md

 <br/>

-| **Note:** It's important that you include this disclosure both in the privacy policy posted on Google Play but also in the privacy policy included in your app as described in [Google's Developer Privacy Policy](https://play.google.com/about/privacy-security/personal-sensitive/)
+| **Note:** It's important that you include this disclosure both in the privacy policy posted on Google Play but also in the privacy policy included in your app, as described in [Google's Developer Privacy Policy](https://play.google.com/about/privacy-security/personal-sensitive/)

 <br/><br/>

 **At this point you are ready to go live!
-Sign your app with a release key or explicitly set .releaseMode(true) - (section 9.5) in your ParamsBuilder and publish to any Android app store**
+Sign your app with a release key or explicitly set .releaseMode(true) - (section 10.5) in your ParamsBuilder and publish to any Android app store**

 ---
 <br/>